 Are you managing a chronic disease or condition?
 Trying to understand a diagnosis?
 Or do you just want to live a healthier life?
 Cleveland Clinic has developed a new website to help you make sense of the world of medicine.
-The Health Hub now gives you access to the latest health articles and videos in an easy-to-understand format.
+Health Essentials now gives you access to the latest health articles and videos in an easy-to-understand format.

 Return to Top

 James Manson, CSEP, MSc, is the Director of Exercise Physiology at Cleveland Clinic Canada in Toronto

 Have you ever wondered if the hours you spend at the gym every week are really improving your fitness?
 Or if you have what it takes to run a marathon?

 Cardiovascular fitness can’t be assessed by looking in the mirror or gauging the tightness of your pants.
 It is measured by looking at the volume of oxygen you use while exercising at your maximum capacity.
 What this measures, in layman’s terms, is how efficiently your cardiovascular system – heart, lungs and muscles - works to deliver oxygen and create the energy you need to perform.

 VO2 max testing is considered the gold standard in measuring your current aerobic fitness and is the most valid way to assess the capacity of your cardiovascular and respiratory systems and how they work together.
 This test reflects the capacity of the heart, lungs and blood to deliver oxygen to the working muscles during exercises that involve large muscle mass (running, biking, etc.).
 People who are fit have higher VO2 max scores, being able to work out longer and to process more oxygen for every kilogram of muscle than those with lower scores.